 NDA or National Defence Academy Exam 2020 is a national level exam organized by UPSC (Union Public Service Commission) to recruit candidates in Army, Navy and Air Force.
 It is conducted twice every year as NDA (1) and NDA (2).
-Qualified candidates are sent for training at NDA, Khadakwasla and once they graduate NDA, they are sent to the respective specialized academies of the three forces, namely, Indian Military Academy (IMA), Indian Naval Academy(INA) and the Air Force Academy(AFA).
+Qualified candidates are sent for training at NDA, Khadakwasla and once they graduate from NDA, they are sent to the respective specialized academies of the three forces, namely, Indian Military Academy (IMA), Indian Naval Academy(INA) and the Air Force Academy(AFA).

 The application process is already over for NDA (1) 2020 and the Admit Card will be released soon.